eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 	security and data integrity, performance monitoring, concurrency control, and data/information recovery

+A database model is an abstract model (specifically, a data model) that
+	describes the logical structure of a database, and how to store, organize, and manipulate data \cite{WikipediaContributors2018w}.

 A data model (or datamodel) is a description of how data is organized
 	and related to each other, and the relationships between data and entities in the real world \cite{WikipediaContributors2018x};